rudderlabs/keydb/README.md

     although before trying again it will update its internal metadata with the new cluster node addresses first
     - Cluster changes trigger retries via recursion so there is no limit on the retries here
     - The client will retry as soon as possible right after trying to establish connections to new nodes (if any)
-  - Normal errors trigger retries with a linear backoff configured with a `RetryCount` and a `RetryDelay`
+  - Normal errors trigger retries with an exponential backoff configured with a `RetryPolicy`
   - For the retries client configuration please refer to the client [Config](./client/client.go) `struct`

 ## Node Configuration